EC Default Banner

 • Your local authority and/or school (for example: City of Edinburgh Council, Midlothian Council, East Lothian Council).
 This is provided through a secure ‘schools tracker’.

-• The government or its agencies, including the Scottish Funding Council (SFC), and other official bodies, are required to submit statistical returns.
+• The government or its agencies, including statutory returns to the Scottish Funding Council (SFC), student/pupil outcomes data to Scottish Government Insight (where the College is the awarding body), and other official bodies, to submit statistical returns.

 • Emergency services (fire, police, ambulance) or a health or social care professional to protect your vital interests or someone else’s, e.g., in a medical emergency or safeguarding concern.

-• The Police or other law enforcement agency, where this is necessary for law enforcement.
+• The Police or another law enforcement agency, where necessary for law enforcement.

-• With Local Authority Social Care teams or other ‘Corporate Parents’ where our Corporate Parenting responsibilities require us to support the well-being of children and young people, who enrol at Edinburgh College and who are Looked After, Care Experienced and/or Care Leavers.
-Please note, local authorities may nominate other organisations and services to fulfil Corporate Parenting duties on their behalf (e.g., Barnardos, Dean & Cauvin, supported accommodation services), and Edinburgh College will share information accordingly.
+• With Local Authority Social Care teams or other ‘Corporate Parents’ where our Corporate Parenting responsibilities require us to support the wellbeing of children and young people, who enrol at Edinburgh College and who are Looked After, Care Experienced and/or Care Leavers.
+Please note that local authorities may nominate other organisations and services to fulfil Corporate Parenting duties on their behalf (e.g., Barnardos, Dean & Cauvin, supported accommodation services), and Edinburgh College will share information accordingly.

 • To third parties we have appointed to work for us, e.g., online learning platform (Moodle), and plagiarism detection systems (Turnitin).

-Where sharing is not for the above or a legal obligation, we will share your personal information only when we have your consent.
+Where sharing is not for reasons listed or a legal obligation, we will share your personal information only with your consent.
 If you are under 16, we may share your personal information with a parent or guardian.

 How long do we hold the personal data?

-Personal data will remain on the college’s Student Record System in line with the college’s retention schedule.
+Personal data will remain on the college’s Student Record System in line with the college’s retention schedule; most student records are retained 6 years from the end of your enrolment

 Individuals’ rights in relation to this processing